tldr-pages/tldr/pages/linux/repquota.md

 `repquota --group {{group}}`

-- Report on used space and limits in a human readable format:
+- Report on used space and limits in a human-readable format:

 `repquota --human-readable {{filesystem}}`

-- Report on all quotas for users and groups in a human readable format:
+- Report on all quotas for users and groups in a human-readable format:

 `repquota -augs {{filesystem}}`